Gertkeno/Gertkeno.github.io/teaching-zig/10_intro.md

 }
 ```

-A simple syntactic mistake, forgetting parenthesis, yet this compiles and does
+A simple syntactic mistake: forgetting parenthesis, yet this compiles and does
 nothing.
 It looks correct, at least close to correct!
 Luckily `-Wall` will catch
-this and it _should_ be standard practice to make with `-Wall -Wextra`.
+this and while it _should_ be standard practice to make with `-Wall -Wextra` I
+find this mistake far too often.

 What is Zig?
 ============